-However, if you are looking to bathe in an actual hot spring, the ‘Takegawara Onsen’ not only offers regular hot spring baths but also sand ones.
+However, if you are looking to bathe in an actual hot spring, the ‘Takegawara Onsen’ offers not only regular hot spring baths but also sand ones.

 Day 11 – Ibusuki Onsen

 In the almost tropical area of Ibusuki Kagoshima, where palm trees pattern the coastline and the sun blazes over the beaches, what is interesting here are their unique hot sand baths called ‘sunamushi’.
 Sunamushi is a form of onsen in Japan where you lay into a slightly dug area in the sand and can immediately feel the heat from the Earth.
-The staff then begin to shovel sand on your body until only your head is exposed, allowing your body to soak in the heat and pressure from the sand.
-The geothermal activity in this area is so present that the sand itself is naturally being heated, causing it to turn a darker colour than the usual golden-white most are used to.
+The staff then shovels sand on your body until only your head is exposed, allowing your body to soak in the heat and pressure from the sand.
+The geothermal activity in this area is so present that the sand is naturally heated, causing it to turn a darker colour than the usual golden-white most are used to.

 Day 12 – Lazy day in Beppu Onsen

 The final day to lay in and take it a bit slower before a lot of travelling back to Tokyo and the airport.
-You can spend this day discovering all the exciting and fun looking areas of Beppu Onsen, with possibly a final session at a local onsen or sentō (communal bathhouse in Japan) to detox one last time.
+You can spend this day discovering all the exciting and fun-looking areas of Beppu Onsen, with possibly a final session at a local onsen or sentō (communal bathhouse in Japan) to detox one last time.

 Day 13 – Journey back to Tokyo

 The 6-hour and 40-minute travel back to Tokyo begins at Beppu Station to Kokura Station, then to Shinagawa Station, and finally reaching Shinjuku Station.
 With a distance of over 1,120 kilometres between the starting and ending stations, 6 hours and 40 minutes is quite impressive and a testament to the bullet train’s feat.